 Name: Sophia Baur-Waisbord

-Major: Health and Fitness
+Program: Health and Fitness

 Graduation Year: 2017

-Current position: Pursuing a Master of Higher Education degree at Harvard University
+Current Position: Pursuing a Master of Higher Education degree at Harvard University

 How did you wind up at Harvard getting your master’s in Higher Education?

-Sophia: After graduating from U-M in 2017, I worked as a consultant for Alpha Gamma Delta’s headquarters in Indianapolis, Indiana.
+After graduating from U-M in 2017, I worked as a consultant for Alpha Gamma Delta’s headquarters in Indianapolis, Indiana.
 I traveled around the United States and Canada for two years and visited over 30 different college campuses doing consulting work with chapter officers and leadership.
 It exposed me to this field of higher education, specifically college campuses and student experiences.

 I met different campus administrators and fraternity and sorority life professionals and learned about the master’s program in Higher Education.
 I thought that would be the perfect way to tie together my love for college campuses and the student-athlete experience.
 Through being enrolled in the School of Kinesiology, I got an internship working with U-M’s football team, where I gained firsthand knowledge of what football players at U-M go through.
 I'd been thinking about how universities specifically support student-athletes and what that experience looks like.

 When I toured Harvard’s campus, specifically the Graduate School of Education, I was connected with Michigan Kinesiology alum Lauren Roberts, who did this same program.
 She showed me around campus and talked to me about the program, and because I had that Michigan connection with her, I trusted her thoughts and feelings about the program.
 She told me this was exactly where I wanted to be, and she knew this would help me.
 Because she was also a Kines student, I knew that she was looking through the same Kinesiology lens.
 I decided in April that I would come here, and now I'll be graduating in three months.